-The Company offers these solutions principally through the following product and services suites:
+Envestnet Wealth Solutions serves its clients principally through the following product and service suites:

-Envestnet operates four RIAs and a registered broker-dealer.
-The RIAs are registered with the U.S. Securities and Exchange Commission ("SEC").
-The broker-dealer is registered with the SEC, all 50 states and the District of Columbia and is a member of the Financial Industry Regulatory Authority ("FINRA").
+Envestnet operates four RIAs registered with the U.S. Securities and Exchange Commission ("SEC").
+As of December 31, 2019, Envestnet filed requests to terminate the registration of its broker-dealer with the SEC and the Financial Industry Regulatory Authority, both of which were approved.